dandi/dandidav/doc/webdav-intro.md

       `strftime` format, is `%a, %d %b %Y %H:%M:%S GMT`, e.g., "Mon, 08 Jul 2024 19:05:32 GMT".

 - `resourcetype` — Specifies the nature of the resource.
+This property must be defined for all resources.
 In XML, the "resourcetype" element contains zero or more child elements, each of which is an identifier for a resource type that the resource belongs to.
-The only resource type defined by the RFC is "collection".
+The only resource type defined by the RFC is "collection", represented by an empty element of that name.
 Thus, if a "resourcetype" element contains a "collection" element, the resource is a collection, and if it does not contain a "collection" element, the resource is a non-collection.

+Except where otherwise noted, a resource need not have all properties defined on it.
+If a property is not defined, it will not be listed in responses to "allprop" or "propname" requests, and if it is requested in a "prop" request, the property will be returned as an empty element in a "propstat" with a status of 404.

 XML Extensibility